 Personally speaking, nothing has radically changed my life as much as future-self work.
 I have made every huge, important, life-changing decision after consulting my future self, and each time, it has been spot on.
 I have been able to move forward with complete peace and knowing because I am crystal clear on where I am headed and what I want to be.

 The process is akin to reverse engineering, which is when you identify the end goals for your life and then work backward to see what you need to do each day, week, month, and year to get there.

 Sit down in a quiet place with a journal.
 Make sure you’re doing it at a time when you feel relaxed and open to receive guidance.
 If you go into this with fear, you are going to get fear.

-Specifically ask for the highest possible version of yourself to sit down.
-If you see anything scary at first, know that it is your fear of what could happen manifesting in your mind, not the truth of what will happen.
+Specifically, ask for the highest possible version of yourself to sit down.
+If you see anything scary at first, know that it is your fear of what could happen manifesting within your mind, not the truth of what will happen.

 Once you get past that, you can start receiving advice.

 Step 2: Notice what they look and feel like

 Aside from what you imagine this version of yourself telling you, pay attention to what they look like, how they behave, what their facial expressions communicate.

 The point of doing future-self work is so that you can merge with this aspect of yourself.
 You want to clearly envision the most ideal version of yourself so that you know how your own life needs to grow, shift, and change.